qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Metadata Menu
 =============

-|metadata| The `Metadata` menu consists of `Description`,
+|metadata| The :guilabel:`Metadata` menu consists of :guilabel:`Description`,
-`Attribution`, `MetadataURL` and `Properties` sections.
+:guilabel:`Attribution`, :guilabel:`MetadataURL` and :guilabel:`Properties` sections.

-In the `Properties` section, you get general information about the layer, including specifics about the type and location, number of features, feature type, and editing capabilities.
-The `Extents` table provides you with layer extent information and the `Layer Spatial Reference System`, which is information about the CRS of the layer.
+In the :guilabel:`Properties` section, you get general information about the layer, including specifics about the type and location, number of features, feature type, and editing capabilities.
+The :guilabel:`Extents` table provides you with layer extent information and the :guilabel:`Layer Spatial Reference System`, which is information about the CRS of the layer.
 This is a quick way to get information about the layer.

-Additionally, you can add or edit a title and abstract for the layer in the `Description` section.
-It's also possible to define a `Keyword list` here.
+Additionally, you can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
+It's also possible to define a :guilabel:`Keyword list` here.
 These keyword lists can be used in a metadata catalogue.
-If you want to use a title from an XML metadata file, you have to fill in a link in the `DataUrl` field.
+If you want to use a title from an XML metadata file, you have to fill in a link in the :guilabel:`DataUrl` field.
-Use `Attribution` to get attribute data from an XML metadata catalogue.
+Use :guilabel:`Attribution` to get attribute data from an XML metadata catalogue.
-In `MetadataUrl`, you can define the general path to the XML metadata catalogue.
+In :guilabel:`MetadataUrl`, you can define the general path to the XML metadata catalogue.
 This information will be saved in the QGIS project file for subsequent sessions and will be used for QGIS server.